Tuesday, December 26, 2017

 Monday, April 3, 2017

-#27.
+#26.
 Why Organized Religion?
 Theory Two [evolutionary psychology]

-Red, theory; black, fact.
+Red, theory; black, fact

 What is the mood or feel as you enter a place of worship and participate in the ceremonies conducted there?
 More than anything else, the mood is one of great reverence, as though one is in the presence of the world's most powerful king.
 Kings are supposed to "represent their race."
-However, I want to translate that statement into a sociobiological function assignment.
-My discussion "Proxy Natural Selection from the Inside" suggests a problem: if the emotional outlines of people's behavior is being partly randomized in each generation by recombination-type mutations, a consistent moral code seems impossible if we assume that morality comes mostly from peoples' inborn patterns of emotional reactivity, that is, the sum total of everyones' betes noir.
+Problem: if the emotional outlines of people's behavior is being partly randomized in each generation by recombination-type mutations, a consistent moral code seems impossible if we assume that morality comes mostly from peoples' inborn patterns of emotional reactivity, that is, the sum total of everyones' preferences.
 The purpose of a king may be to find or at least coincide with societies' moral center of gravity, around which a formal, if temporary, moral code can be constructed.
 In a complex society, everyone must be "on the same page" for efficient interaction.

 The same problem no doubt recurs each time organisms come together to form a colony, or super-organism: the conflict between the need of a colony for coordination of colonists and the need of evolution for random variability.
 Such variability will inevitably affect the formulation and interpretation of the coordinating messages that the colonists exchange, like all their other inborn characteristics.

-Kingship comes the corrupting influence of personal power, leading to destructive, tyrannical governments.
-Replacing a real king with a pretend-king named "God" would seem to be the solution that accounts for organized religion, but then one loses all flexibility, the flexibility that goes with having a flesh-and-blood king who can change his predecessor's laws based on current popular sentiment.
+With kingship comes the corrupting influence of personal power and tyrannical government.
+Replacing a real king with a pretend-king named "God" would seem to be the solution that accounts for organized religion, but then one loses the flexibility that goes with having a flesh-and-blood king who can change his predecessor's laws based on current popular sentiment.

 However, human nature may well have a core-and-shell structure, with an "unchanging" core surrounded by a slowly changing shell.
 The former would be the species-specific objective function previously alluded to in post #16, and produced by species-replacement group selection within the genus, and the latter would be due to PNS, and would represent the stratagems hit upon by our ancestors to meet the demands of the objective function in our time and place.
 This shell part may account for cultural differences between countries.
 The core may be implemented in the hypothalamus of the brain, whereas the shell may be implemented in the limbic system.
 The core, being unchanging, could be taught by organized religion, whereas the shell could be codified by the more flexible institution of government.
 Though the core is unchanging overall, specific individuals will harbor variations in it due to point mutations (not part of PNS), necessitating the standardizing role of religion.
 Synaptic plasticity would then be used to cancel the point-mutational variation in the objective function.

 This core consists of four pillars, or themes: genetic diversity, memetic diversity, altruism, and dispersal.
 Our energetic investment in obtaining each item is to be optimized.
 To produce this, the church of my acquaintance is continually emphasizing, respectively, tolerance, creating beautiful things, charity, and justice.
-It's almost too neat, especially if we adopt the deeply cynical-sounding position that the demand for "justice" only polarizes groups to the point of schism and diaspora.

 Wednesday, March 29, 2017

-#26.
+#25.
 The Phasiverse [physics]

-Red, theory; black, fact.
+Red, theory; black, fact

-If a bunch of such oscillators can communicate with each other (exchange oscillatory energy), this is called coupling, and it can make the oscillators tend to pull each other in to the same, common phase.
+If a set of such oscillators can communicate with each other (exchange oscillatory energy), this is called coupling, and it can make the oscillators tend to pull each other in to the same, common phase.
 The Huygens's clocks experiment begins with two old-school pendulum clocks in a case with their pendulums swinging in some random phase relationship.
 The next day, mysteriously, the pendulums will always be found swinging in opposite directions.
 The coupling is evidently due to tiny, rhythmic forces travelling through the common case from clock to clock.

 If the coupling is positive, as assumed here, (it's negative in the above experiment), the phase pull-in effect becomes stronger the closer the two phases approach each other, causing a positive feedback effect.
 This is very reminiscent of Hebb's rule in neuroscience and the tendency of natural attractive forces such as gravity to depend inversely on distance.
-I have already offered Hebb's rule in these pages as an abstract rule of attraction and binding in a scheme for polymerizing spaceless but noisy "time lines" into a three dimensional network that approximates the space we live in.
-However, oscillators make better space-forming entities than these "time lines" on a number of counts.

 A great many oscillators all with the same phase is not an interesting universe.
 However, suppose this is impossible because of "train wrecks" happening during the synchronization process that produce frustration of the synchronization analogous to spin frustration in spin glasses.
 An example would be a cyclic relationship of oscillators in which a wave goes around the loop endlessly.
 Such cycles may correspond to particles of matter in our universe, and the spiral waves that they would throw off into surrounding space may correspond to the fields around such particles.

 A black hole or galaxy would be surrounded by a tremendous number of such radiating fields.
 The resulting desychronization of the oscillators making up the surrounding space would increase the average phase difference between phasically nearby oscillators, thereby inhibiting their coupling, thereby inhibiting the travel of signals generally through the region.
 Result: the speed of light is reduced in the vicinity, resulting in the bending of light rays, called gravitational lensing.
-Notice how easily we derive an effect that formerly required General Relativity.

 Quantization could be due to the presence of small quantities comparable in size to the value of the least significant bit of an integer-like entity.
-(Deprecated, Part 4)

 Sunday, March 26, 2017

-#25.
+#24.
 Proxy Natural Selection from the Inside [evolutionary psychology, genetics]

 EP GE

-Red, theory; black, fact.
+Red, theory; black, fact

-My first post on proxy natural selection (PNS) left open some questions, such as what it should feel like, if anything, when one is fulfilling the species objective function and being deemed "proxy-fit" by one's own hypothalamus.
+My first post on post-zygotic gamete selection (PGS) left open some questions, such as what it should feel like, if anything, when one is fulfilling the species objective function and being deemed "proxy-fit" by one's own hypothalamus.

 I conclude that it's just what you would think: you feel joy and/or serenity.
 Joy is one of Ekman's six basic universal human emotions, the others being fear, anger, disgust, sadness, and surprise.
 I think that emotions collectively are the operations of the highest-level human behavioral program.
 (That is, the program in its broadest outlines.)
 The unpleasant emotions force you to get off the couch until they are taken care of, and joy lets you get back on.
 Thus, the unpleasant four are the starting emotions, and joy is the stopping emotion.

 Surprise may be a meta-emotion that tells you that your threshold for experiencing one of the other emotions is too high, and immediately lowers it.
-I also think that each activation of an emotion tends to lower the threshold for activating it next time, which implies a positive feedback loop capable of changing the personality to suit suddenly changed circumstances, especially if the emotion eventually begins issuing with no trigger at all.
+Each activation of an emotion may tend to lower the threshold for activating it next time, which implies a positive feedback loop capable of changing the personality to suit suddenly changed circumstances, especially if the emotion eventually begins issuing with no trigger at all.

-To relate this to the mechanism of PNS, the crossing-over events that went into making the sperm cell that made you would theoretically affect brain development more than anything else, specifically connecting some random stimulus to one of the unpleasant primary emotions.
-This creates your temperament, and thus your personality, which is the unique quality which you have to offer the world, and on which you are being tested by history.
-If the actions to which your own, special bete noir propel you are what the species objective function is looking for, you succeed, feel joy and serenity, and experience an altered methylation status of the DNA in your spermatogonia, if you are male, which (I conjecture) suppresses further crossing over in the manufacture of your own sperm, so that your personality type breeds true, which is what the population needs.
+To relate this to the mechanism of PGS, the crossing-over events that went into making the sperm cell that made a given person would theoretically affect brain development more than anything else, specifically connecting some random stimulus to one of the unpleasant primary emotions.
+This creates temperament, and thus personality, which is the unique quality which they have to offer the world, and on which they are being tested by history.
+If the actions to which their own, special preferences propel them are what the species objective function is looking for, they succeed, feel joy and serenity, and experience an altered methylation status of the DNA in the spermatogonia if male, which suppresses further crossing over in the manufacture of sperm, so that their personality type breeds true, which is what the population needs.

-PNS is quickie evolution to respond to challenges that come and go on less than a multi-thousand generation timescale, and I conjecture that it explains the complexities of sexual reproduction.
-You may object that trees, for example, have no behavior, much less personalities, and yet they have sexual reproduction.
+PGS is quick evolution to respond to challenges that come and go on less than a multi-thousand generation timescale, and it explains the complexities of sexual reproduction.
+However, trees have no behavior, much less personalities, and yet they have sexual reproduction.
 However, trees probably adapt quickly not by behavioral change, but by changes in their chemistry.
 The chemistry in question would be the synthesis of pesticidal mixtures located in the central vacuole of each plant cell.
 In terms of such mixtures, each tree should be slightly unique, an easily testable prediction.

-Each of the four unpleasant "starting" emotions may sub serve one of the four pillars of the species objective function already listed in The intermind: Engine of History?.
+Each of the four unpleasant "starting" emotions may sub serve one of the four pillars of the species objective function.
 Thus: sadness, altruism; disgust, genetic diversity (due to point mutations; what is motivated here is the screening of such novelties, screening always being the expensive part); fear, memetic diversity (or motivating prescreening of memetic novelties); anger, dispersal.
 Each of these emotions seems to have another use, in preserving the life of the individual, as opposed to the entire species.
 Thus: sadness, unfavorable energy balance; disgust, steering one away from concentrations of harmful bacteria; fear, avoidance of injury and death; anger, driving away competitors for food and mates.

 Sunday, February 12, 2017

-#24.
+#23.
 The Pictures in Your Head [neuroscience]

-Red, theory; black, fact.
+Red, theory; black, fact

 My post on the thalamus suggests that in thinking about the brain, we should maintain a sharp distinction between temporal information (signals most usefully plotted against time) and spatial information (signals most usefully plotted against space).
 Remember that the theory of General Relativity, which posits a unified space-time, applies only to energy and distance scales far from the quotidian.